 PTSD Support Page

-Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her BB King-style blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
+Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her Blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
+She also adds her remarks to the script in support of those who have served in harm’s way.

 “Thank you so much!
 Wonderful post!”